A "go fast" package of rapidly-built boat parts is winging its way to Bermuda as Team New Zealand eyes the America's Cup challenger series final.

 "Thanks for all of your hard work guys!!
 You are a vital part of the team.
 Keep it up!"
 Team NZ posted.

-Vallings said Team NZ should wake in Bermuda tomorrow morning and have the delivery in hand, ready for fitting "during the week".
+Vallings said Team NZ should wake in Bermuda on Monday morning and have the delivery in hand, ready for fitting "during the week".

 But first Team NZ must overpower Swedish rivals Artemis in the America's Cup challenger series final.